 - If we refuse to change or annotate information about an applicant that is claimed to be incomplete, incorrect, out of date or misleading.

 A third party who disagrees with our decision to provide to an applicant documents that contain information about them can also ask for a review of AAFCANS decision.

 If you disagree with our decision on your FOI request to AAFCANS, you have the right to apply for an internal review of the decision.
 An internal review will be conducted by another member of our staff who did not make the original decision.

 If you wish to apply for an internal review, you must do so in writing within 30 days of receiving notice of our decision.
-There is no application fee for internal review.
+There is no fee charged for an internal review.